aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 the states or service integrations you are looking for.
 The primary reasons for this lack of functionality are:

-* A [service integration](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-service-integrations.html) is available through Amazon States Langauge, but not available as construct classes in the CDK.
+* A [service integration](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-service-integrations.html) is available through Amazon States Language, but not available as construct classes in the CDK.
 * The state or state properties are available through Step Functions, but are not configurable through constructs